scholarslab/scholarslab.github.io/_posts/2011-10-24-what-ive-learned-from-my-kindle-part-ii-and-other-thoughts-on-prism-and-markers.md

 The only way to “mark” a text on the Kindle is to put your cursor in front of a word and then “highlight” until you reach the end of your section-of-interest.
-I could be wrong, but I had the impression that many on the Praxis team envisioned Prism working in a similar (linear) fashion—that is, before we got out the markers last week.
+I could be wrong, but I had the impression that many on the Praxis team envisioned Prism working in a similar (linear) fashion&mdash;that is, before we got out the markers last week.
 After all, how could one possibly “highlight” something like this and achieve a satisfactory result?